SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * Allows accessing the UI fluid tank
 * Comparator signal for tank level
 * On pulse, switches fluid order (bottom to top?
 Top to bottom?)

-### Smeltery Tank Cleanup
-<div class="hatnote">Earliest 1.21</div>

-* Instead of fuel and ingot tanks, just have tanks and gauges.
-* Smeltery will have 4000mb tank volume.
-* Foundry will have the ingot tank volume.

-### Scorched Faucet Tweaks
-<div class="hatnote">Earliest 1.21</div>

-* To better distinguish scorched from seared, planned to make it opaque as a more efficient on rendering pipe.
-* Pair with obsidian gauges to see your fluid if needed.
-* Not fully sold on this idea.

 ### Sublimery